symfony/symfony-docs/doctrine/events.rst

 Lifecycle subscribers are defined as PHP classes that implement the ``Doctrine\Common\EventSubscriber`` interface and which listen to one or more Doctrine events on all the application entities.
 For example, suppose that you want to log all the database activity.
-To do so, define a listener for the ``postPersist``, ``postRemove`` and ``postUpdate`` Doctrine events::
+To do so, define a subscriber for the ``postPersist``, ``postRemove`` and ``postUpdate`` Doctrine events::

     // src/EventListener/DatabaseActivitySubscriber.php